BC Rent Bank

 Scope: Brand Positioning · Brand System & Visual Identity · Logo · Website Strategy & Design

-Repositioning from a pilot initiative to a province-wide backbone organization.
+Strategic repositioning from pilot initiative to trusted backbone organization

 The Shift